 - An opportunity to hear open and honest perspectives on a highly misunderstood topic

-- The understanding that people with mental health conditions have lives enriched by hopes, dreams and goals
+- The understanding that people with mental health conditions have lives enriched by hopes, dreams, and goals

 What People Are Saying

-- “Amazing presentation with amazing presenters!
+“Amazing presentation with amazing presenters!
 You 100% erased any stigma I used to associate with mental illness.” -Audience member

-- “Several of the mental health staff stated that they saw recovery as a real option—for the first time ever.” -Audience member
+“Several of the mental health staff stated that they saw recovery as a real option—for the first time ever.” -Audience member

-- “Presenting this program is the single most effective thing I am doing to maintain my mental health.
+“Presenting this program is the single most effective thing I am doing to maintain my mental health.
 Time after time, I see the audience respond with curiosity and interest.
 I know I am changing the face of mental illness and that I have transformed my pain into the power to make a difference.” -IOOV Program Leader

-NAMI Ending the Silence presentations include two leaders: one who shares an informative presentation, and a young adult with a mental health condition who shares their journey of recovery.
-Audience members can ask questions and gain understanding of an often-misunderstood topic.
+NAMI Ending the Silence is an engaging presentation offered at no-cost to schools.
+It aims helps audience members learn about the warning signs of mental health conditions.
+Additionally, it covers what steps to take if you or a loved one are showing symptoms of a mental health condition.
+These presentations include two speakers who have been there themselves.
+The first speaker shares an informative presentation, and a young adult with a mental health condition who shares their journey of recovery.
+As a result, audience members can ask questions and gain understanding of an often-misunderstood topic.
 Through dialogue, we can help grow the movement to end stigma.

-- NAMI Ending the Silence for Students: 50-minute presentation designed for middle and high school students that includes warning signs, facts and statistics and how to get help for themselves or a friend.
-Research has shown that NAMI Ending the Silence for Students is effective in changing middle and high school students’ knowledge and attitudes toward mental health conditions and toward seeking help
+- For Students: This 50-minute presentation is for middle and high school students.
+It includes a discussion of warning signs, facts, and statistics.
+In addition, students learn how to get help for themselves or a friend.
+Research has shown that NAMI Ending the Silence for Students is effective in changing middle and high school students’ knowledge and attitudes toward mental health conditions, as well as towards seeking help

-- NAMI Ending the Silence for School Staff: 1-hour presentation for school staff members that includes information about warning signs, facts and statistics, how to approach students and how to work with families
+- For School Staff: this 1-hour presentation is designed for school staff members.
+It includes information about warning signs, facts, and statistics about mental health.
+In addition, participants learn how to approach students, as well as how to work with families

-- NAMI Ending the Silence for Families: 1-hour presentation for adults with middle or high school aged youth that includes warning signs, facts and statistics, how to talk with your child and how to work with school staff
+- For Families: this 1-hour presentation for adults with middle or high school aged youth.
+It includes information about warning signs, facts, and statistics about mental health.
+In addition, participants learn how to talk with their child, as well as how to work with school staff

 What People Are Saying

-- “I’m really grateful and glad that [the speakers] talked to us.
+“I’m really grateful and glad that [the speakers] talked to us.
 I often feel very alone or weird because many kids my age don’t understand.
 But, now I’m sure they would be more supportive of me.” -Student

-- “Thank you, Renee, for coming to my school and sharing your story.
+“Thank you, Renee, for coming to my school and sharing your story.
 You have changed my life forever.
 The things you explained about your depression relate to how I feel.
 When I got home, I immediately talked to my parents and hopefully I will get some help.” -Student

-- “It is amazing what just one day, one talk can do.
+“It is amazing what just one day, one talk can do.
 You never really know what’s going on in the brain of any particular student.” -Teacher

 “Recently parents from two different families reached out to me after their children had seen NAMI Ending the Silence.
 Both were thanking me for the work we do along with being grateful to know about us as a resource.
 They were able to have very meaningful and open conversations with their children/students and happy they are getting this information in the school setting.” -ETS Program Leader

 Family & Friends